nopnop2002/esp-idf-json/README.md

 		                }]
 		```

 	- Create object as root
+		This is array in object.
 		```
 		{
 		        "version":      "v5.0-dev-3202-ga2d5041492-dirty",